rsarich/rsarich/README.md

 🏫 Even when I don't program, I still learn.
 I love to learn languages, such as English and German.
 I've been learning English since I was 6 years old.

-✈ I'd love to travel, but unfortunately I've only been to Hungary 🇭🇺 and Montenegro 🇲🇪 | Since it's still Pandemic out in the world, my parents think it's better to stay, and possibly explore Serbia 🇷🇸

 ## 🛠 Skills
 Programming languages